-In order to prevent the corona virus from spreading, we work from home until at least November 11.
+In order to prevent the corona virus from spreading, we work from home.
 By doing so, we follow the tightened measures of the national government.
 We are available by phone and email.
 Please visit our contact page for all details.

 Profile of Limburg